tim-devereux/PointsToWood/README.md

 📎 [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) instructions for each OS can be found here.

 5. Install git lfs to enable the model file to be downloaded.
 '''
 sudo apt-get install git-lfs
 '''

+6. Install opt_einsum which is a requirement for KAN module
+'''
+pip install opt_einsum
+'''

 #